abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

  - auto_labelling.ipynb : Automatically labels Tigrinya comments in to positive or negative sentiments based on [Emoji's sentiment](http://kt.ijs.si/data/Emoji_sentiment_ranking/).    [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1wnZf7CBBCIr966vRUITlxKCrANsMPpV7?usp=sharing)

+## Tigrinya Tokenizer:

+A [!sentencepiece](https://github.com/google/sentencepiece) based tokenizer for Tigrinya has been released to the public and can be accessed as in the following: